People's Republic of Kampuchea: National Assembly

-The Council of State
+Council of State

 The National Assembly elected seven of its members to the Council of State.
 The chairman of the council served as the head of state, but the power to serve as ex officio supreme commander of the armed forces was deleted from the final draft of the Constitution.

 The council's seven members were among the most influential leaders of the PRK.
 Between sessions of the National Assembly, the Council of State carried out the assembly's duties.
 It may appoint or remove (on the recommendation of the Council of Ministers) cabinet ministers, ambassadors, and envoys accredited to foreign governments.
 Foreign diplomatic envoys presented their letters of accreditation to the Council of State.